FrankUrbainsky/file-away/readme.txt

 * Display files from your server directories or post/page attachments in stylized lists or sortable data tables with one of two powerful shortcodes.<br><br>
 * Two shortcodes with a combined total of 31 optional attributes to fine-tune the appearance and functionality of your lists and tables. <br><br>
 * Easily create dynamic paths to display different files to an unlimited number of different logged-in users, using one or more of File Away's four dynamic paths codewords, all with a single shortcode instance.<br><br>
+* Display files recursively, or from only a single specified directory.
 * Formidable Pro users can easily create dynamic paths in Formidable custom displays using Formidable shortcodes inside the File Away shortcode.<br><br>
 * Powered by the Emergency's Foo Table, your tables are sortable by column, searchable, and have the option to turn on pagination for large tables. <br><br>
 * Easily create custom columns in your tables to provide additional information about your files and attachments. <br><br>